-As probation officers authorized to carry firearms in the performance of official duties it is essential that you are knowledgeable of the district policy regarding the carrying of firearms and that you are familiar with the overall firearms training program.
+As pretrial services officers authorized to carry firearms in the performance of official duties, it is essential that you are knowledgeable of the Judicial Conference and the district guidelines regarding the carrying of firearms training requirements.

 B. JUDICIAL CONFERENCE POLICY